Byzantine and Arab Era

 In 1206, after 2.5 centuries of Byzantine presence on the island, the Genoese, led by the Maltese Henry Pescatore and his friend Alamanos da Costa occupied a large part of central Crete.
 Immediately, they fortified the big three castles of Candia, Sitia and Rethymnon and twelve smaller forts in several positions.

-After the fall of Constantinople, the new raised danger came from the Turkish side.
+After the fall of Constantinople in 1453, the new raised danger came from the Turkish side.
 Thus, the Venetians started preparing their defense against the Turks by building dozens of forts on the island.
-Candia town grew continuously and the settlements were built without planning outside the walls, with the population outside the walls to be 4 times higher than in the Castle.
+Candia town grew continuously and the settlements were built without planning outside the walls, with the population outside the walls to be 4 times higher than in the castle.

-The cost of construction funds were covered by Venice, the Kingdom of Crete, the Cretan people, the Church and the Jews.
+The cost of construction funds was covered by Venice, the Kingdom of Crete, the Cretan people, the Church, and the Jews.
 All Cretan men (14-60 years old) were forced to work for one week, every year, with their animals and without getting paid and fed.
 The building materials were transported from the quarries of Katsabas, Hersonisos and the ruins of Knossos Minoan Palace.

 The triangular-shaped wall had its base on the coastal side and had an overall length of 3km.
 The moat, which was opened around it has very wide and deep.
 On the outer side of the trench, small forts were built called Revelini, to make it more difficult for enemies to approach the walls.